Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Comparison to other methods

 As a result, the rescaled MDYPL estimator also achieves the same $p^{-1/2}$-scaled $\ell_2$-norm consistency as the LASSO CLS and oracle CLS estimators do, without exploiting sparsity as an assumption.
 We also consider the non-oracle rescaled MDYPL estimator where we estimate the unknown constants $\tau_j$ and $\eta = \sqrt{\mus^2 \gamma^2 + \kappa \sigmas^2}$ from the data using the procedures we introduce in Section~\ref{sec:unknown_constants}.

-Figure~\ref{fig:cls_signal} summarizes the performance of the considered estimators for signal recovery and inference.
+Figure~\ref{fig:cls_signal} summarises the performance of the considered estimators for signal recovery and inference.
 On the left panel of Figure~\ref{fig:cls_signal}, we see that CLS outperforms rescaled MDYPL in root aMSE, and that the estimated finite-sample root aMSE of MDYPL closely agrees with its asymptotic limit.
 In contrast to CLS, the performance of the oracle and non-oracle MDYPL estimator is effectively the same.
 Furthermore, all methods deliver almost unbiased estimators of the zero elements of the parameter vector.
 However, we see that the low estimation error of the LASSO CLS estimator is accompanied by biased estimates of the non-zero elements of the parameter vector.
-That bias gets more pronounced as $\kappa$ increases, and appears to decrease slower than the usual $O(n^{-1})$ asymptotic rate.
+That bias appears to decrease slower than the usual $O(n^{-1})$ asymptotic rate.
 On the right panel of Figure~\ref{fig:cls_signal}, we see the estimated finite-sample distributions of the $p$-values from the two-sided test that a single element of the parameter vector $\bbeta_{0}$ is zero, for the first $25$ zero parameters, based on the oracle and non-oracle versions of the CLS-based statistic~(\ref{eq:cls_t_stat}) and of the MDYPL-based statistic in Theorem~(\ref{thm:z_stats}).
 We observe that the oracle version of the CLS-based statistic produces almost uniform $p$-value distributions across the considered $(\kappa, n)$ settings.
 However, deviations are observed for the non-oracle version in the direction of producing conservative inferences, with the distributions appearing to converge only slowly to uniform as $n$ increases.
-In stark contrast, the non-oracle version of the MDYPL-based statistic results in almost uniform $p$-value distributions across the considered $(\kappa, n)$ settings.
-The finite-sample performance of the oracle version of the MDYPL-based statistic is slightly worse, but the distributions quickly converge to uniform as $n$ increases
+In stark contrast, both oracle and non-oracle versions of the MDYPL-based statistic result in almost uniform $p$-value distributions across the considered $(\kappa, n)$ settings.